Investment Corporation of Dubai: 2008–2015

 Additional government-owned entities were transferred to ICD in subsequent years.
 In 2009, Dubai's authorities moved Dubai Duty Free (the operator of retail operations at Dubai's airports) and key free zone authorities like Dubai Silicon Oasis and Dubai Airport Free Zone into ICD's control.
 Emaratech and aswaaq were also included during this period.
 In 2010, the national savings scheme National Bonds Corporation became a subsidiary of ICD.
 In 2012, ICD acquired Smartstreams Technologies Group Limited and a controlling stake in Dubai Aerospace Enterprise (DAE).
 In 2014, Atlantis The Palm was acquired, followed in 2015 by controlling stakes in South Korean construction firm Ssangyong Engineering and Construction, Mandarin Oriental New York, and W Washington D.C.
 Hotel.
 In 2015, ICD transferred its stake in Dubai Aluminium (DUBAL) to Emirates Global Aluminium (EGA), a joint venture between ICD and Mubadala Investment Company.
 ICD owns 50% stake in EGA through its wholly owned entity DUBAL Holding.
-Also that year, ICD took control of Flydubai and acquired 46% stake in Kerzner International Holdings, while establishing Ithra Dubai, a property management and asset development subsidiary to manage strategic real estate assets.
+Also that year, ICD took control of Flydubai and acquired 46% stake in Kerzner International Holdings, owner and operator of Atlantis, One&Only, SIRO and Rare Finds brands, while establishing Ithra Dubai, a property management and asset development subsidiary to manage strategic real estate assets.